auca/com.122-119/HowToDoHomework.md

     **How to prevent**: update your repository with git fetch, if you work using multiple machines.

+3. Cloning error in the IntelliJ (Authentication failed)

+    If you use an old Github access token from last semester, you may encounter an authentication error

+    **Solution**: remove an old token from IntelliJ.
+Then add repository with new project again using VCS option - when dialog for Github authentication will pop up, select the Personal Access Token authorization and generate a new token.
+This will give IntelliJ Access to the new repository.

 ### Java errors

 1. Wrong class name